|This giraffe was having a “bad hair day!” The hair on the female giraffe’s ossicones is usually short and straight up.|

-Although Tom was somewhat skeptical and fearful of the unknown he willingly agreed to visit the mysterious continent.
-We ended up spending almost nine months on the continent living in three countries; Kenya, South Africa, and Morocco.
+Although Tom was somewhat skeptical and fearful of the unknown, he willingly agreed to visit the mysterious continent.
+We spent almost nine months on the continent living in three countries; Kenya, South Africa, and Morocco.

 Many travelers never consider visiting Africa due to their fears.
-The distance is also a factor, along with the high costs of airfare from many parts of the world.
-But, fear seems to be the biggest deterrent based on conversations we’ve had with travelers from all over the world.
+The distance is also a factor, along with the high airfare costs from many parts of the world.
+But, fear seems to be the most significant deterrent based on conversations we’ve had with travelers from all over the world.

-Over and over we’ve mentioned the challenges and inconveniences; the insects; mosquitoes; malaria and other disease risks; rampant crime in certain areas; the outrageous heat in the summer months; and an infinitesimal but realistic risk of injury from wildlife (snake bites, insects bites. poisonous vegetation and close encounters with dangerous animals).
+Over and over, we’ve mentioned the challenges and inconveniences; the insects; mosquitoes; malaria, and other disease risks; rampant crime in specific areas; the excessive heat in the summer months; and a small but realistic risk of injury from wildlife (snake bites, insects bites. poisonous vegetation and close encounters with dangerous animals).

-We’ve even heard local stories of residents in Marloth Park unwittingly being “stabbed” by the horns of male kudus, male bushbucks and wildebeest when they simply got too close.
+We’ve even heard local stories of residents in Marloth Park unwittingly being “stabbed” by the horns of male kudus, male bushbucks, and wildebeest when they got too close.
 These animals generally don’t attack humans unless injured or provoked.

-All of these aside, we do not, under any circumstances live in fear, although we use reason, caution and care in many situations that could potentially pose a problem.
+All of these aside, we do not live in fear under any circumstances, although we use reason, caution, and care in many situations that could pose a problem.